 Vibrations or Wind Currents: Under no circumstances shall a WECS produce vibrations or wind currents perceptible to a reasonable person of normal sensitivities on a non-participating property.

-Stray Voltage: The applicant shall be responsible for compensation for damages due to any stray voltage caused by a WECS in accordance with the rules of the Michigan Public Service Commission.
+Stray Voltage: The applicant, owner, or operator shall be responsible for compensation for damages due to any stray voltage caused by a WECS in accordance with the rules of the Michigan Public Service Commission.

 Environmental Impact Assessment:

-The applicant shall fund an environmental assessment or impact study and other relevant report(s) or studies requested by the Township which shall be conducted by an independent third-party, qualified professional who is approved by the Township as part of the application.
+The applicant, owner, or operator shall fund an environmental assessment or impact study and other relevant report(s) or studies requested by the Township which shall be conducted by an independent third-party, qualified professional who is approved by the Township as part of the application.

 The assessment, studies, and reports shall assess the existing ecosystem, habitats, wildlife, and wetlands of the Wind Park and surrounding areas and shall assess the potential impacts of the Wind Park as proposed on the ecosystem, habitats, wildlife, and wetlands of the Wind Park.
 They shall include a thorough review of existing species, habitats, and potential habitats.
 They shall include potential effects on species listed under the federal endangered species act and Michigan’s endangered species protection law.